n1akai/n1akai/README.md

 ###

 <p align="left">Hello there!
-I'm a junior web developer passionate about creating user-friendly and engaging digital experiences.
+I'm a junior web developer, I create user-friendly and engaging digital experiences.
 With a strong foundation in front-end and back-end development, I'm constantly expanding my skills to deliver high-quality solutions.
 Curiosity drives me to explore new technologies and stay up-to-date with industry trends.
 Let's collaborate to bring your ideas to life!</p>

 ###